tracy-tucker/using-hooks/all-md-notes.md/fetching-data-with-use-effect.md

     fetchDishes();
   }, [name]);
   ```
-  Passing in a blank array meants 'run this only on mount' It turns this into a `componentDidMount`.
+  Passing in a blank array means 'run this only on mount' It turns this into a `componentDidMount`.
   if you pass in an object within the array, it will only trigger a render when that object is updated.

+  [GO HERE](https://stackblitz.com/edit/react-df5lb1) for a live working example.